humanitec-architecture/resource-packs-in-cluster/examples/redis/README.md

 This Score file when deployed to Humanitec will provision the `redis` database and inject the outputs in the associated environment variable.

-Here is how to deploy this Score file:
+Here is how to deploy this Score file, for example to the `hum-rp-redis-example` Application and `development` Environment:
 ```bash
 humctl score deploy \
     -f score.yaml \